anudeep646/selenium_test/README.md

-# This is to run selenium test case in docker container.
+# This is to a selenium test case wriiten in ruby and executed in docker container.